Articles , Glossary

 What’s more, photography is also a kind of art.
 Photos let you set the balance of realism and aesthetics in your web user interface.
 You can keep the necessary style appealing to your target audience and creating the necessary emotional background.
 This is one of the reasons for choosing photos to support articles on blogs and media websites.

-Furthermore, photos are the main tool of visual presentation of goods on e-commerce websites where the principle “you get what you see” is a vital part of success.
+Furthermore, photos are the primary visual presentation tool for goods on e-commerce websites, where the principle “you get what you see” is vital to success.

 Illustrations